goplus/llgo/doc/How-to-support-a-C&C++-Library.md

 	demoFromBuffer()
 	demoFromFile()
 }
 ```

-Use `llgo run reader_demo.go` to run in the directory where the demo is written.
+Use `llgo run .` to run in the directory where the demo is written.